ryuudotgg/monorepo/README.md

 ## What & Why?

 Create Ryuu App is a modern project boilerplate designed to kickstart your new application.
 It provides a foundation with opinionated tools and libraries for every aspect of your application.
-While we've curated what we believe are the best choices, you have the flexibility to keep, modify, or replace any component to suit your tastes.
+While we've curated what we believe are the best choices, you have the flexibility to keep, remove, or modify any component to suit your tastes.

 ## Tech Stack